dy1z/docs/content/docs/transformers/code-cleanup.md

 # Code Cleanup

-Cleaning up your HTML email results in smaller file sizes, which translates to faster email sendouts, faster opens (think slow 3G), and snappier time to interactive.
+Cleaning up your HTML email results in smaller file sizes, which translates to faster email sendouts, faster opens (think slow 3G), and snappier paint times.

 Also, Gmail will clip your email [around 102KB](https://github.com/hteumeuleu/email-bugs/issues/41), so anything past that mark won't even be in the DOM (which can lead to unexpected results like tracking pixel not loaded or, worse, hidden unsubscribe links).